The non-Hermitian skin effect and topological states of non-Hermitian systems

 The search for topological states in non-Hermitian systems is a vibrant research front.
 These systems, which naturally describe phenomena with gain or loss, have unveiled a treasure trove of new physics not possible in their Hermitian counterparts.

-The revelation that a pristine non-Hermitian lattice can localize all its states at a boundary was a turning point for the field in the context of the search for the topological states of non-Hermitian systems.
-The phenomenon is now widely cited as having been "Independently discovered by two research groups" [see this review].
-To provide a clear history of this development, it's helpful to look at the timeline.
+The revelation that a pristine non-Hermitian lattice can localize all its states at a boundary was a turning point for the search for topological states in non-Hermitian systems.
+The phenomenon is now widely cited as having been “independently discovered by two research groups” — Martinez-Alvarez, Barrios Vargas, and Foa Torres [3], and Yao and Wang [4] — (see this review by Lin, Tai, Yang, Li and Lee, Frontiers of Physics 2023), and a look at the history clarifies the key developments.

 The ‘Aleph’ of Exceptional Points

-We found that exceptional points of an order scaling with the system size can condense all the system's states onto the boundary.
-This concept is reminiscent of "The Aleph" from the short story by J. L. Borges—a single point in space that contains all other points.
-However, unlike Borges's Aleph which compresses information, these non-Hermitian points effectively cause a collapse of the eigenspace, a unique form of "non-Hermitian condensation."
+We found that exceptional points of an order scaling with the system size can condense all the system’s states onto the boundary.
+This is reminiscent of “The Aleph” from the short story by J. L. Borges — a single point in space that contains all other points.
+However, unlike Borges’s Aleph which compresses information, these non-Hermitian points effectively cause a collapse of the eigenspace, a unique form of “non-Hermitian condensation.”

 This surprising localization predicted by the non-Hermitian skin effect has now been confirmed in a wave of recent experiments across various platforms.
 Key experimental realizations include: